Kaycodes11/quick_tsjs/src/qa/theories.md

 })
 }

-## event loop : callback microtask queue
+## event loop : callback queue vs microtask queue

 Whenever any JS program run, GEC created then it pushed within call stack then when no code to run GEC also get popped off from the stack.